eeshawn11/eeshawn11/README.md

 Time series forecast using a [dataset](https://www.kaggle.com/datasets/eeshawn/half-hourly-electrical-demand-in-singapore) gathered from the [Energy Market Authority](https://www.ema.gov.sg/index.aspx) of Singapore.
 The original data is stored in individual weekly Excel files by month and year, which I have scraped from the website and combined into a dataset.

-This is a relatively straightforward univariate time series problem involving electricity demand in Singapore.
-Prophet achieved a Mean Absolute Percentage Error (MAPE) of **3.67%** when predicting for demand in January 2023.
+This is a relatively straightforward univariate time series problem involving electricity demand in Singapore and Prophet achieved a Mean Absolute Percentage Error (MAPE) of **3.67%** when predicting for demand in January 2023.

 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/eeshawn/time-series-forecasting-with-prophet)

 Skills Demonstrated:

-- Web scraping with `Selenium`
+- Extracting data through Web scraping with `Selenium`
 - Data transformation with `pandas`
+- Loading and storing data into `Kaggle` dataset
 - Time series forecast with Facebook `Prophet`

 ---